 What is the history of Netmetix, what spurred you to start the business?

 We started Netmetix in February 2001, after I spent most of the previous year undergoing treatment for a serious illness.
-I can’t claim to have had a master plan, but it was important to me to run the business on good moral and ethical standards.
+I can’t claim to have had a master plan, but it was important to me to run the business on high moral and ethical standards.
 That isn’t to say that I wanted to save the planet, but I wanted to treat all parties, employees, customers and suppliers fairly and honestly and be treated the same in return.

 Netmetix started out as a provider of CAD systems and related services, predominantly into the construction and engineering industries.
 However, changes in the market and over-dependency on a single vendor lead us to exit the CAD market and instead focus on our developing IT infrastructure business in 2008.
 We quickly gained a reputation locally for technical excellence in our field and earned Microsoft Gold Partner status.

 In 2011, the ‘cloud’ started to take shape on the horizon and we recognised the huge potential opportunity that it presented to us and our clients alike.
-We built our first cloud platform in a data centre in Derby and provided an all-inclusive small business IT platform for a fixed monthly fee, per user.
+We built our first cloud platform in a data centre in Derby and provided an all-inclusive small-business IT platform for a fixed monthly fee, per user.
 This proved extremely popular and we still retain every client that took up our service.
 We built a second platform based on a self-service model, but found that the market wasn’t really ready for that yet so it proved less successful.

 As a Microsoft Partner, we were keeping a very close eye on their developing Azure strategy, and in early 2014 we felt that it had sufficient breadth and depth to be a viable solution for us and our customers.
 Our first deployment was a big success and every cloud deployment since then has been on Azure.
 Strategic partnerships have since seen us deploy systems to companies all around the world and we are now recognised as one of Microsoft’s leading UK cloud specialists.